-One of the hardest things for people who are learning how to quilt is deciding what fabrics and what colors to use.
+One of the hardest things for people who are learning how to quilt is deciding what fabrics and colors to use.
 I even struggle with this at times.
-This post is designed as a jumping off point to help you get started while choosing the fabric for your quilt.
+This post is designed as a jumping-off point to help you get started while choosing the fabric for your quilt.

 After you’ve stitched up your first quilt, you may notice that quilt piecing can be tricky at times.
 I’m a self-taught quilter and typed up a bunch of tips to help you out!
 Things that I wish I knew before I started quilting.

 If you’re brand new to quilting and don’t know where to start, I’ve created a “go to” guide to help you out.